 About the JCNDE

 The Joint Commission on National Dental Examinations (JCNDE) is the agency responsible for the development and administration of the National Board Dental Examinations (NBDE).
-This 16-member Commission
+This 18-member Commission

 includes representatives from dental schools, dental practice, state dental examining boards, dental hygiene, dental students, and the public.

-The Integrated National Board Dental Examination (INBDE) is a new examination being developed by the Committee for an Integrated Examination (CIE), a special committee of the JCNDE.
-The CIE is charged with the development of the INBDE, which is scheduled to begin administration no sooner than August 1, 2020.
-It is expected to replace the current NBDE Part I in 2020 and the Part II in 2022.
+The Integrated National Board Dental Examination (INBDE) was developed by the Committee for an Integrated Examination (CIE), a special committee of the JCNDE.
+The INBDE began administration in 2020 replacing the NBDE Part I and it will replace the Part II in 2022.
 The Joint Commission provided state dental boards with four years’ notice of the new examination in May 2016.

 JCNDE History and Chairs